United States profile - Timeline

 1860 - Republican candidate Abraham Lincoln elected president.

-1860-61 - Eleven pro-slavery southern states secede from Union and form Confederate States of America under leadership of Jefferson Davis, triggering civil war with abolitionist northern states.
+1860-61 - Eleven pro-slavery southern states secede from Union and form Confederate States of America, triggering civil war with abolitionist northern states.

 1863 - Lincoln issues Emancipation Proclamation, declaring slaves in Confederate states to be free.